 Our work is already making an impact.
 We're currently developing child-centred pedagogies and practices designed to meet children’s needs and encourage active learning and agency in children.
 Our findings are being put to practical use by local authorities, kindergartens and other early years providers in England and overseas.

-We're challenging the perceptions and practices – around gender, culture, language, race, ethnicity, special educational needs, and family dynamics – that prevent children from achieving their potential.
+We're challenging the perceptions and practices – around gender, culture, language, race, ethnicity, and family dynamics – that prevent children from achieving their potential.

 Our research covers the following key topics

 - Pedagogy and practice